Generative Art & Image Analyses2018

 SubletMeYale: Yale's best source for off campus housing.March 2011

 One of my first projects and a finalist for Yale's first AppChallenge back in 2011.
-SubletMeYale facilitates easy sublet sharing between students living on and off of the main New Haven campus.
+SubletMeYale facilitated easy sublet sharing between students living on and off of the main New Haven campus.
+(Launched long prior to AB&B, when only alt was craigslist).

 Each summer the site hosts more than 500 apartments!